 - A C pre-processor is required for using Frama-C on C files.
 By default, Frama-C tries to use gcc -C -E I. as pre-processing command, but this command can be customized (see Section 5.1).
-If you do not have any C pre-processor, you can only run Frama-C on already pre-processed .i file. - A Unix-like compilation environment is mandatory and shall have at least the tool GNU make1 version 3.81 or higher, as well as various POSIX commands. - The OCaml compiler is required both for compiling Frama-C from source and for compiling additional plug-ins.
-Version 3.10.2 or higher2 must be used.
+If you do not have any C pre-processor, you can only run Frama-C on already pre-processed .i file. - A C compiler is required to compile Frama-C kernel. - A Unix-like compilation environment is mandatory and shall have at least the tool GNU make1 version 3.81 or higher, as well as various POSIX commands, libraries and header files. - The OCaml compiler is required both for compiling Frama-C from source and for compiling additional plug-ins.
+Version 3.12.1 or higher2 must be used.

-Support for some plug-ins in native compilation mode (see Section 3.2) requires the socalled native dynamic linking feature of OCamI.
-It is only available in the most recent versions of OCamI (at least 3.11.0) and only on a subset of supported platforms.
+Support for some plug-ins in native compilation mode (see Section 3.2) requires the so-called native dynamic linking feature of OCaml.
+It is not available in all supported platforms.